Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Tags: declaration; static; dynamic;

-`EXTCODE` is not a keyword, it a lexical unit started with `"%{"` and ended with `"%}"` as explained in “External code” in “lexemes-guide.md”.
-The single part must be empty, this declaration accept no content except the one in the `EXTCODE` literal.
+`EXTCODE` is not a keyword, it’s a lexical unit started with `"%{"` and ended with `"%}"` as explained in “External code” in “lexemes-guide.md”.

 Embed literal foreign language snuppets in the generated target language file.

-This may as much impact the static and the dynamic, since even types may be defined this way.
+This may as much impact the static and the dynamic, since even types may be defined this way as with `EXTERN_DECL`.
 For the notation, see “External code” in “lexemes-guide.md”.
+The single part must be empty, this declaration accepts no content except the one in the `EXTCODE` literal.

 EXTERN_DECL